simonSlamka/battleOfSimtooniana/README.md

 # battleOfSimtooniana
- This is primarily going to be a personal exercise project.
+ This is primarily a personal exercise project.